SoK: Anti-Facial Recognition Technology: Attacking to Corrupt Feature Extractor

 Data poisoning is a well-studied technique in the field of adversarial machine learning.
 By manipulating the training data of a DNN model, an external party can negatively impact the model's training~\cite{gu2017badnets,chen2017targeted,liu2018trojaning,zhu2019transferable,shafahi2018poison}.
 Poisoned models can exhibit a variety of (mis)behaviors, from incorrect classification of specific inputs to complete model failure.
 Existing AFR proposals focus on the latter.

-\para{Making training data unlearnable.} By injecting specially crafted noise on training data, Huang \etal~\cite{unlearnable} render the data ``unlearnable'' by a DNN model.
-This noise misleads the model into thinking that the data have already been learned, thwarting necessary parameter updates.
-When a user submits their ``unlearnable'' face images as a training image for the FR feature extractor, the extractor will not learn anything to improve its performance.
-Since training an effective face feature extractor requires millions or even billions of face images~\cite{arcface, cosface, facenet}, once the number of unlearnable training images becomes large enough, the trained feature extractor will not meet the accuracy level required for practical deployment.
+\para{Making training data unlearnable.} By injecting specially crafted noise on training data, recent works~\cite{unlearnable,fu2021robust} render data ``unlearnable'' by a DNN model.
+This noise misleads the model into thinking that data have already been learned, thwarting necessary parameter updates.
+When a user submits their ``unlearnable'' face images as a training image for the $\mathcal{F}$, the extractor will not learn anything to improve its performance.
+Training an effective $\mathcal{F}$ requires millions or even billions of face images~\cite{arcface, cosface, facenet}, and with a sufficient number of unlearning training examples, $\mathcal{F}$ will not meet the accuracy level required for practical deployment.

 \para{Adding adversarial shortcuts.} A related proposal from Evtimov \etal~\cite{evtimov2021disrupting} injects \emph{adversarial shortcuts} into the dataset.
 Models trained on this data overfit to the shortcut and fail to learn the meaningful semantic features of the data.
 Now the trained extractor model has a distorted understanding of the feature space, \htedit{it cannot produce high quality feature vectors required for accurate face recognition.}